WATCH: Massive industrial fire prompts evacuation order in eastern Indiana city

 RICHMOND, Indiana (WXIX) - An evacuation order is in effect for eastern Indiana residents who live within a half-mile of a roaring industrial fire, according to Wayne County EMA.

+The evacuation order came down just before 4 p.m.
+It remains active as of this writing.

-Richmond residents outside the evacuation zone are urged to shelter in place, turn off HVAC units, keep windows and doors closed and bring pets inside.
+An emergency shelter is set up for displaced residents.
+Residents outside the evacuation zone and those downwind of the fire are urged to shelter in place, turn off HVAC units, keep windows and doors closed and bring pets inside.

 FOX59 in Indianapolis reports the facility is a former lawn mower manufacturer.

-Richmond Mayor Dave Snow has described the blaze as “a serious, large-scale” fire that has required the response of “many” first responders.
-“Please avoid this area if possible, as it is dangerous, and allow our first responders room to get this under control.”
+Richmond Mayor Dave Snow described the blaze as “a serious, large-scale” fire that has required a multi-agency response.
+“Please avoid this area if possible, as it is dangerous, and allow our first responders room to get this under control,” he said early Tuesday evening.

+The mayor told our media partners at the Enquirer the blaze began after a tractor-trailer truck caught fire nearby.

+Snow said at 7 p.m. the fire has been contained on three sides and that fire crews are working to prevent its spread.

 The plume of dark smoke has risen high into the sky and can be seen for miles.
-A FOX59 reporter says winds began carrying the smoke into Ohio shortly after the fire broke out.
+Radar imagery showed the plume moving into Ohio almost immediately after the fire began.

+The threat to public safety and the environment is unclear.
+U.S. EPA and Indiana Department of Environmental Management personnel are on-side evaluating any potential hazards from the fire.

+“It may take them a while to complete their work,” Snow said.
+“Once we have a report to share, we will convey the information.”

 Cottingim says she’s been in contact with the Ohio EMA.
 She says there’s “no indication” a shelter-in-place order will be needed in Ohio.